Red Tornado: Tornado Champion

 After Future Man's death the original Morrow escaped from prison, consulted his supercomputer and learned how he had been split in two.
 With the computer's help, he attempted to determine what flaw had allowed Red Tornado to become independent and concluded that an outside force was responsible.

 In Justice League of America #193 (August 1981), Aquaman discovers Morrow's hideout and is nearly killed when Morrow uses his alien sceptre.
 Morrow attempts to dissect Red Tornado to discover the outside influence, and releases Tornado Champion-Tornado Tyrant in the android shell.
 Tornado Tyrant defeats the JLA, except for Firestorm.
-Tornado Champion tells Firestorm about how he and his alter ego became fused with the Red Tornado android, and Firestorm replaces both sentient beings in the android body.
+Tornado Champion tells Firestorm about how he and his alter ego were fused with the Red Tornado android, and Firestorm replaces both sentient beings in the android body.
 Red Tornado awakens, and only Firestorm knows his true nature.
 His dual origin is not fully revealed until Morrow recaptures him to learn how he became sentient.
-When Morrow opens Red Tornado, Tornado Champion and Tornado Tyrant come out of the body; the Tyrant had never truly left the Champion.
+When Morrow opens Red Tornado, Tornado Champion and Tornado Tyrant come out of the body.
 After a battle with the JLA, Red Tornado is reassembled by Firestorm; the Tyrant and the Champion are returned to the android with their memories erased.

-Red Tornado's friendship with Firestorm deepens in The Fury of Firestorm #4 (September 1982), when super-villain Killer Frost freezes New York City.
-Her hold on reality weak, Killer Storm demands to be queen of New York with movie star Curt Holland her consort.
-The JLA arrives to help, but Firestorm fights them off.
-Heading to the JLA satellite, Firestorm reveals his secret identities as teenager Ronnie Raymond and middle-aged physicist Martin Stein.
-While Stein works on a device to thaw the city, Red Tornado takes Ronnie to Hollywood and Holland rebuffs them; Firestorm later brings Holland to Killer Frost in New York.
-Holland is Red Tornado in disguise, the one member of the JLA immune to her freezing touch.
-Red Tornado uses a freezing unit hidden in his chest to immobilize Killer Frost, and they work together to thaw the city.
+Later, Firestorm reveals his secret identity to the Justice League and works with Red Tornado to stop Killer Frost after she freezes New York City.